Tonyrefail: Toponymy

-Tonyrefail derives from the Welsh Ton yr Efail meaning the forge on the meadow (lea).
-From ton, meaning lea or grassland and efail meaning forge.
+Tonyrefail derives from the Welsh Ton yr Efail meaning 'lay-land of the smithy'.
+From ton, meaning 'lay-land' and gefail meaning 'smithy'.

 History

 Tonyrefail was a dairy farming and livestock raising area, and many early farmhouses still exist today.
 This was in stark contrast to the nearby valleys, that were forced to adopt arable and sheep farming activities due to their hilly geography.
 Early industrialisation began in the late 18th century around a corn mill and woollen factory, but it wasn't until deep coal mining began that employment grew on a large scale.
 At its peak Coedely Colliery employed nearly 1,800 men which not only changed the face of Tonyrefail, but also created the establishment of nearby colliery settlements such as Coedely and Bryngolau.
 It was once a busy town in its own right as well as serving the communities of Coedely, Trebanog and Gilfach Goch.

 It is widely believed that King Edward II was captured by forces loyal to Queen Isabella near Tonyrefail in 1326.